remnrem/luna-doc/docs/ref/cc.md

 The command requires that channels have similar sampling rates.

+<h3>Methods</h3>

+The phase slope index (PSI; Nolte et al., 2008) is a directed connectivity measure that exploits the consistency of the phase slope of the cross-spectrum across a specified frequency band.
+The cross-spectrum is estimated from short overlapping segments using Welch's method.
+For each frequency bin within the band, the slope of the complex cross-spectrum is computed and summed; a positive total slope implies that signal propagates from the first to the second channel, while a negative slope implies the reverse direction.
+Net PSI per channel is derived by summing PSI over all channel pairs involving that channel, providing a scalar summary of whether each electrode is predominantly a sender or receiver of directed influence across the specified frequency range.

 <h3>Parameters</h3>

 To set the frequency or frequencies at which to calculate PSI either: